Platteville Limestone: Formation

 Like almost all limestones, the Platteville variety is a marine creation.
 Platteville Limestone formed between 488 and 436 million years ago, when what became southeastern Minnesota and southwestern Wisconsin lay beneath an ancient sea.
 This sea was heavily populated by shellfish and other invertebrates.
 As they died, their shells and other hard parts, made of calcium carbonate, fell to the ocean floor.
 Over the centuries, the weight of these deposits crushed the shell fragments and compressed them into stone.

 It overlies the thin Glenwood Shale, which overlies the thick St. Peter Sandstone.
-It is shot through with dolomitic mottles in an anastomose pattern; this dolotimization occurred after deposition but prior to the development of joints in the rock.
+It is shot through with dolomitic mottles in an anastomose pattern; this dolomitization occurred after deposition but prior to the development of joints in the rock.

 About 100 million years later, geologic forces raised southeastern Minnesota above the ocean surface.
 In the area that became Twin Cities metropolitan region, the limestone was covered by thin deposits of shale and soil.
 Glaciers covered this region from 75,000 to about 12,000 years ago.
 When they finally melted, between 14,000 and 12,000 years ago, the released water carved the channels of the Mississippi, Minnesota, and smaller rivers through the layers of limestone, exposing some of it.

 This difficult-to-erode unit forms the cap of Saint Anthony Falls, Minnehaha Falls, and the Mississippi River bluffs in most of the Twin Cities area.
 Sea life was abundant during the Ordovician Period and a large number of marine fossils including corals, bryozoans, brachiopods, clams, snails, cephalopods, and trilobites can be found in the limestone sediments at several areas along the Mississippi River in the Twin Cities.